Samsonsjarkal/EgoADL/README.md

 - [Data annotation](#data-annotation-tool): Application from [Action-annotation](https://github.com/devyhia/action-annotation) and how we use it.

-- [Data segmentation and cleaning](#data-segmentation-and-cleaning): segment and clean both the data and annotation labels.
+- [Data cleaning and segmentation](#data-cleaning-and-segmentation): segment and clean both the data and annotation labels.

 - [Deep learning algorithm](#mmfwsf), i.e.,  Multi-Modal Frame-Wise Slow-Fast (MMFWSF) transformer [[1]](#1).